nstack-io/docs/docs/Privacy.md

 **Use of personal information**
 Personal information such as email and name collected in connection with the newsletter, download, purchase or download of e-books etc. will never be disclosed to third parties.
 This will only be done if you have given us a written permission for this.
 This permission must be obtained separately.
 Therefore, in such cases, we will contact you directly (this permission is therefore not covered by the above and the following conditions and must therefore be collected separately).

-Information collected in connection with registration, purchase, download or participation in eg. events, seminars, webinars, survey, etc. Only used to gain more knowledge of site users, through anonymous data obtained from third parties (e.g., Google).
+Information collected in connection with registration, purchase, download or participation in eg. events, seminars, webinars, survey, etc. is only used to gain more knowledge of site users, through anonymous data obtained from third parties (e.g., Google).
 Which helps to ensure that you only receive relevant content and to offer the best user experience.

 This knowledge is used to improve current products, services and technologies as well as display of content that is customized so that this is always relevant to users.